confluentinc/ksql/docs/concepts/time-and-windows-in-ksql-queries.rst

 Hopping Window
 --------------

-All time windows are of the same size, but they might overlap, depending on the length of time specified in the ADVANCE BY property.
+All time windows are the same size, but they might overlap, depending on the length of time specified in the ADVANCE BY property.

 For example, if you want to count the pageviews for only ``Region_6`` by female users for a hopping window of 30 seconds that advances by 10 seconds, you might